AdamWJN/poetry-dataset/README.md

 # CQC2020

 CQC2020 is a theme-based Chinese classical poetry dataset.
 The feature of this dataset is that each sentence of the poem is associated with a theme word.
-The poems in the data set come from 23 eras (including ancient and modern eras of China, and transitional eras).
+The poems in the dataset are from 23 eras (including ancient and modern eras of China, and transitional eras).
 The dataset contains poems written by 12587 different poets.

 ## Statistics